jinkscad/PasswordCrackerSimulation/RENDER_DEPLOY.md

    - Value: `production`

 2. **PORT**
-   - ⚠️ **DO NOT SET THIS** - Render automatically provides PORT via environment variable
+   - DO NOT SET THIS - Render automatically provides PORT via environment variable
    - The app will automatically read it

 3. **HOST**
-   - ⚠️ **DO NOT SET THIS** - The app automatically uses 0.0.0.0 when PORT is set (production mode)
+   - DO NOT SET THIS - The app automatically uses 0.0.0.0 when PORT is set (production mode)

 ### Root Directory
 - Leave empty (use repository root)